Skip to content

 Perth

 Penguin Island is located just 30 minutes south of Perth.
-There, you can find many different types of birds, especially penguins, and there is a centre called Penguin Experiment Island that allows its visitors to see many of the initiatives launched by the workers to carry out the conservation of penguins.
+There, you can find many different types of birds, especially penguins.
+A centre called Penguin Experiment Island allows its visitors to see many of the initiatives launched by the workers to conserve penguins.

-There are also many corridors that the island provides and these corridors are located along the edges of the island to help preserve the places where penguins breed.
+The island also provides many corridors, which are located along its edges to help preserve the places where penguins breed.

 Avon Valley National Park